Introduction: “Will I Ever Feel Like Myself Again?”

 When Does Postpartum Depression Start?

-A common misconception is that postpartum depression begins immediately after delivery.
-In reality, onset varies widely.
+A common misconception is that postpartum depression must begin immediately after delivery.
+In reality, its onset can vary.
+Depression may begin during pregnancy, soon after childbirth, or months after the baby is born.

 So, How Long Does Postpartum Depression Last?